 Conversation is very important to me in any type of relationship.
 It’s the building block that any relationship is created from, and it’s the one key thing to keep any relationship continuing, be it business, friendships or romantic.
 To me, and I don’t want to sound like an old cliché, but when communication breaks down, the rest of the relationship is about ready to blow.

 Speak in such a way that others love to listen to you.
 Listen in such a way that others love to speak to you.

 Things people do in a conversation that they shouldn’t:

 - Not listen.
 I hate when people answer without hearing what was actually said.
 You can usually tell when this is going on when someone says “ok”, “mmmhmm, yeah” or simply nod and fake smile at you.
-Not only is this irritating, it’s just plain rude.
+Not only is this irritating, but it’s also just plain rude.
 If you didn’t hear what was said, ASK!

 - Talk to hear yourself talk – A lot of words come out of one’s mouth, but they have no meaning.
-If you do not have anything meaningful to say, and are making no sense what so ever, don’t say anything at all.
+If you do not have anything meaningful to say and are making no sense what so ever, don’t say anything at all.